modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 For updates, you can follow us on [Twitter](https://twitter.com/modern_web_dev), and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).

 We have been working on a lot of different projects in the last couple of years.
-In this post we will walk you through some of our projects and how are are planning to fit them into the Modern Web project.
+In this post, we will walk you through some of our projects and how are planning to fit them into the Modern Web project.

 ## Guides

-TODO: Update this with the new buildless approach

-On our all-new [website](https://modern-web.dev), we've included a ["Guide"](../../guides/web-development/getting-started.md) section that teaches modern and not so modern browsers features that help with development.
-We don't aim to duplicate content already available on other websites, we primarily cover features and concepts that are often underused or misunderstood.

-This includes for example:

-- How web servers communicate with browsers (and it's limitations)
-- Define the different types of links and show that semantic html makes sense
-- Practical explanation about CSS Variables
-- Importing relative resources or providing share functionality in JavaScript
-- Practical explanation about the JavaScript module loading system
+On our all-new [website](https://modern-web.dev), we've included a ["Guide"](../../guides/web-development/getting-started.md).
+Here we feature step by step guides to work with our tools, and we document common issues developers run into when doing buildless development.

-This section is an ongoing progress and would love your feedback and improvements.
-Feel free to hit "Edit this page on GitHub!" or [open issues](https://github.com/modernweb-dev/web/issues/new) for questions.
+This section is an ongoing progress, we're looking to add more over time and would love your feedback and improvements.
+Feel free to hit "Edit this page on GitHub!", [open issues](https://github.com/modernweb-dev/web/issues/new) or [join the discussions](https://github.com/modernweb-dev/web/discussions).

 ## Web Test Runner